cubiq/PuLID_ComfyUI/README.md

 ![basic workflow](examples/pulid_wf.jpg)

+## Important updates

+- **2024.05.12:** Added the Advanced node, allows fine tuning of the generation.

 ## Notes

 The code can be considered beta, things may change in the coming days.
 In the `examples` directory you'll find some basic workflows.